dinosaure/blogger/articles/gadt_and_state_machine.md

-Finally, we need to separate the case where we want to send a packet to a peer in the role of the relay (as for `{Sender,Recver}_identity` packets) or in the role of the source of the packet when it comes to retransmission:
+Finally, we need to separate the case where we want to send a packet to a peer in the role of the relay (as for `{Sender,Recver}_identity` packets) or in the role of the source of the packet when it comes relaying:
 ```ocaml
 type 'from send_relay =
   | Respond : (_, 'to) dst * (relay, 'to) packet -> relay send_relay